 Little Falls is a somewhat small city located in the state of Minnesota.
 With a population of 8,649 people and three constituent neighborhoods, Little Falls is the 106th largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Little Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Little Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Little Falls are a mix of both white- and blue-collar jobs.
 Overall, Little Falls is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Little Falls who work in office and administrative support (16.89%), sales jobs (9.39%), and teaching (6.28%).
+There are especially a lot of people living in Little Falls who work in office and administrative support (16.96%), sales jobs (8.78%), and teaching (6.81%).

-In terms of college education, Little Falls is nearly on par with the US average for all cities of 21.84%: 20.25% of adults 25 and older in Little Falls have a bachelor's degree or advanced degree.
+The education level of Little Falls citizens is a little higher than the average for US cities and towns: 22.74% of adults in Little Falls have at least a bachelor's degree.

-The per capita income in Little Falls in 2010 was $21,909, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $87,636 for a family of four.
+The per capita income in Little Falls in 2010 was $24,962, which is middle income relative to Minnesota and the nation.
+This equates to an annual income of $99,848 for a family of four.
 However, Little Falls contains both very wealthy and poor people as well.

 The people who call Little Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little Falls residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Little Falls include Polish, Norwegian, Irish, and Swedish.
+Important ancestries of people in Little Falls include Polish, Norwegian, Swedish, and Irish.